bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 # Introduction

 This extension to the fuse dnbd3 client allows it to mount images writable.
 The changes to an writeable mounted image will be stored in a separate files (also called Copy on Write (Cow)) on the client computer.
 These changes are uploaded in the background to the cow server.
 Once the user unmounts the images all remaining changes will be uploaded.
-Then the image will be merged on the server (depending on the startup parameters).
+Then the image will be merged on the server (if set so in the startup parameters).

 # Usage